-Can wild boar populations potentially maintain ASF?
+Can wild boar populations maintain ASF?

-Data from Spain and Sardinia have suggested that the persistence of ASFV in wild boar populations in the absence of cohabitation with infected domestic free-ranging pigs is unlikely^{45, 55, 77,85}.
-Indeed, occurrence of disease in wild boars in Sardinia and Spain was often associated with the occurrence of disease in domestic pigs^{31, 77, 100}, and it has been observed that ASFV tends to disappear from wild boar populations when there is no contact with free-ranging infected pigs45.
-Therefore, in Sardinia and Spain wild boars are not considered to play a major role as a virus reservoir in the absence of free-ranging, infected domestic pigs or other sources of infection^{26, 77, 88}.
-The ASFV strain affecting the Caucasian and Eastern European region is highly infective and virulent, causing up to 100% mortality^{34,} 101.
-In Russia, the occurrence of this virus in wild boars was typically associated with the occurrence of ASF in domestic pigs102, and analysis of spatiotemporal patterns of wild boar cases did not suggest that the disease was endemic, despite its presence in southern Russia for eight years103.
-In contrast, in different regions of the Baltic States, outbreaks in wild boar have occurred independently of outbreaks in domestic pigs104.
-For example in a vast region of central Latvia from August 2014 to August 2015, more than 100 events of ASF, exclusively in wild boar were reported to the OIE67.
-The situation therefore requires close monitoring, and taking appropriate wild boar population management measures104.
-It has been suggested that a distinct change in the virulence of the currently circulating ASFV strain may permit the establishment of endemicity in wild boar populations34.
+Different situations have been reported.
+The data from Spain and Sardinia (ASFV genotype 1) have suggested that the persistence of ASFV in wild boar populations in the absence of cohabitation with infected domestic free-ranging pigs is unlikely^{45,} ^{55, 77, 85}.
+Indeed, occurrence of disease in wild boar in Sardinia and Spain was often associated with the occurrence of disease in domestic pigs^{31, 77,} 100, and it has been observed that ASFV tended to disappear from wild boar populations when there was no contact with free-ranging infected pigs45.
+Therefore, in Sardinia (as in Spain in the past) wild boar are not considered to play a major role as a virus reservoir in the absence of freeranging infected domestic pigs or other sources of infection^{26, 77, 88}.
+The data from Russia (ASFV genotype 2) also supported this epidemiological scenario: the occurrence of this virus in wild boar was typically associated with the occurrence of ASF in domestic pigs102, and analysis of spatiotemporal patterns of wild boar cases did not suggest that the disease was endemic in the wild boar population despite presence in southern Russia for eight years103.